Keeping Watch

 In Narrative in the Anthropocene, University of Idaho English Professor Erin James poses two complementary questions: What can narrative teach us about our current geological epoch, defined and marked by the irrevocable activity of humans on the Earth’s geology and ecosystems? and What can our current geological epoch teach us about narrative?

 Many English Graduate students intern with the Confluence Lab, which is co-directed by Dr. Erin James and Dr. Jennifer Ladino.
-The Confluence Lab engages in creative interdisciplinary research projects that bring together scholars in the arts, humanities, and sciences, together with community members, to engage in environmental issues impacting rural communities.
+The Confluence Lab engages in creative interdisciplinary research projects that bring scholars in the arts, humanities, and sciences together with community members to explore how environmental issues impact rural communities.

 Beyond the Lab Coat: Creative Writing Crafted from Science

-This collaboration with game developers at Polymorphic games, Faculty leaders of the Geology department, and writers from CLASS, Pakicetus, now Pakicetus Redux is a interdisciplinary video-game project showcasing the power and fun of gaming in educational driven narratives.
-Play this exciting submarine "shoot-em-up" and learn about the geologic composition of the ocean floor.
+A collaboration with game developers at Polymorphic games, faculty leaders of the Geology department, and writers from CLASS, Pakicetus, now Pakicetus Redux, is an interdisciplinary video-game project showcasing the power and fun of gaming in educational driven narratives.
+Play the exciting submarine "shoot-em-up" and learn about the geologic composition of the ocean floor.

 "Enjoy a window into marine geology of the deep-sea in this rogue-lite exploration game.
 Geologic events, seafloor shape, and in-game resources are all based on scientific data.
 As captain of the Salvation, you must balance resource collection, system upgrades, and a dwindling food supply as you battle against an unknown enemy bent on stopping your search for a new home (Polymorphic Games)."